univention/ucsschool-id-connector/docs/source/admin.rst

 If we already have a school authority set up and want to set up a second one (by copying its configuration) we can do the following:

-1. First make sure the new school authority server has the Kelvin app installed and running.
+1. First make sure the new school authority server has the |KLV| app installed and running.

 2. Retrieve the configuration for our old school authority.